Jay-Amgoth/ExcelProject-Coffee-Sales-Order/README.md

 Project Overview:

 The primary goal of this project is to create a dynamic dashboard that aggregates data from multiple tables and provides interactive visualizations.
+Used Pivot Tables to organize and summarize data for visualization.
 The dashboard allows users to filter data based on various criteria and view updated graphs and charts instantly.

 Data Description: